Criminal Justice

 You have a strong moral compass and a desire to make a positive difference.
 We have the degree for you.
-At Coastal, our Criminal Justice degree program is focused on you and your desire to be a part of the solution to real-world challenges.
+The Criminal Justice degree at Coastal Georgia is focused on you and your desire to be a part of the solution to real-world challenges.

 Our graduates have been employed by federal departments and agencies, including Naval Criminal Investigative Service, Federal Bureau of Investigation, Customs and Border Protection, Transportation Security Administration, Federal Law Enforcement Training Centers, Immigration and Customs Enforcement, United States Secret Service, and others, as well as numerous state and local departments, including Georgia State Patrol, Glynn County Police Department, Cobb County Police Department, Brunswick Police Department, and others.
 Other students have successfully entered graduate level programs or law school.